SeqWare/public-workflows/PANCANCER_AUTOMATED_RUNNING_BWA.md

 ## Running the Decider in Testing Mode

+more to come

 ## Running the Decider for Real Analysis

 * running it for real manually
 * cron job

+more to come

 ## Dealing with Workflow Failure

+more to come

 ## Dealing with Cluster Failures

+more to come

 ## Monitoring the System

+more to come

 ## Next Steps

+more to come